 RESTAURANTS TO TRY

 Try out Catch 31 in Virginia Beach, offering an exciting, multi-venue seafood dining experience.
 The restaurant offers an extensive menu of fresh seafood and a variety of seating options.
-The Shanty and Aqua in Cape Charles are going to give visitors a taste of the saltiness of the Eastern Shore, while the Rappahannock Oyster Co. offers a series of farm-to-table restaurants throughout the state.
+The Shanty and The Oyster Farm Seafood Eatery in Cape Charles are going to give visitors a taste of the saltiness of the Eastern Shore, while the Rappahannock Oyster Co. offers a series of farm-to-table restaurants throughout the state.
 Rappahannock Oyster Bar in D.C. has been recognized by the Wall Street Journal as one of the 5 top oyster bars in America.